Garden area in Chattanooga, Tennessee.

 Rock Climbing in Chattanooga

-After our bike ride it was on to our next adventure: rock climbing at Leda with our guide, Mike, who works for High Point Climbing and Fitness.
-Chattanooga has a multitude of boulders and crags ranging in difficulty from challenging beginners to pushing you beyond your limits.
+After our bike ride, we were on to our next adventure: rock climbing at Leda with our guide, Mike, who works for High Point Climbing and Fitness.
+Chattanooga has a multitude of boulders and crags, ranging in difficulty from challenging beginners to pushing you beyond your limits.

 Find all your climbing gear for Chattanooga here.

-The climb started off with holds that were defined and easy, allowing us to pull ourselves onto a few ledges along the way.
-The climb became gradually more challenging as we neared the top with smaller holds, but with tips from Mike we were able to find the right positions to make it to the end of the route.
+The climb started off with defined and easy holds, allowing us to pull ourselves onto a few ledges along the way.
+As we neared the top, the climb became gradually more challenging with smaller holds, but with tips from Mike, we were able to find the right positions to make it to the end of the route.

 Cliff in Chattanooga, Tennessee